rayyee/slice-csv/README.md

 🌘 Simple to slice csv file

 ### Why
-If your have a large size csv file, and you want to open by some editor, like Excel,
+If your have a large size csv file, and you want to open it by some editor, like Excel,
 it may be throw some errors, and cannot open the csv file,
 then you can slice the csv file.